Ptoscanode/Udacity-Sparkify-Project/README.md

 ## Files in the Repository
 `Toscano_Paulo_Sparkify.ipynb`: Jupyter notebook containing the analysis of the project

-`Toscano_Paulo_Sparkify.ipynb`: The HTML version of the Jupyter notebook
+`Toscano_Paulo_Sparkify.html`: The HTML version of the Jupyter notebook

 ***Obs:***
 The mini-dataset file `mini_sparkify_event_data.json`, used for this project is available only at [Udacity](www.udacity.com)